-- No pod management operation is allowed ,until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
-For help and recovery, contact Cisco Support. - 4.
+- Do not reboot more than one controller at a time. - No pod management operation is allowed ,until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support. - 5.
 Run cloud sanity to ensure the cloud is up and running.